WHAT IS LENT?

 church.
 Look for opportunities to serve someone by giving them your time or

 using your skills for their good.
-We'll have another opportunity this season to support students in need at Armstrong Elementary.
+We'll have a special opportunity to support local schools during this season.

 WHAT RESOURCES CAN I USE?